plasmatech8/docker-practice/04_kubernetes_techworld/README.md

 * Which forwards to the ingress controller pod (which determines routing rules)
 * Which is then forwarded to our internal service

+Some cloud providers provide configurability of load balancers, but ingress is most powerful for routing.

 ### Helm package manager

 A way to package YAML files and distribute them in public/private repositories.